asayers/cbdr/README.md

 good, but it doesn't help you decide whether the result is significant.
 If the docs don't specify the meaning, you could try grepping the source for mention of an "inverse CDF".

+### Comparing multiple values and failing if any one of them regresses

+If your benchmark produces multiple values (eg. wall time and max RSS), then you probably want to check that none of them have regressed.
+This multiplies your chance of a false positive by the number of values involved.
+You can counteract this by multiplying the widths of your CIs by the same number.